 By Matt MayThe Spanish island of Ibiza is synonymous with nightclubs, raves, parties and other forms of decadence and over-indulgence.
 Formerly a small island of fishermen, the island has developed a huge popularity as a holiday destination, especially for the younger generation.

-One of the Balearic islands, Ibiza has a rugged coastline and about half of the island remains covered under thick forest.
-Interspersed between these woods and harsh landscape are sandy beaches and heavy tourist development.
+Despite its lively reputation, Ibiza is a beautiful island, typified by rugged coastline and about half of the island is characterised by Mediterranean Pine forest.
+Interspersed between the pine landscape are sandy beaches and pockets of tourist development,

-Local specialities - Ensamaida is a local fluffy pastry, a bit similar to a Danish pastry, and Flao, which is a sweet mint and cheese flan
+Local specialities include Ensamaida - a local fluffy pastry, a bit similar to a Danish pastry, and Flao, which is a sweet mint and cheese flan.

 The busiest times of year in Ibiza are June-September which coincides with the warmest weather.
 However, due to the warm climate of the island, anytime from late April to late October should be warm, and even in winter temperatures usually reach 14-17 degrees maximum in the daytime with plenty of sunshine which is ideal for walkers and cyclists.

 In summer the popular resorts such as San Antonio the beaches get extremely busy, especially close to the resort centres.
 If you want quieter beaches September and October are good months to visit the island, and the seas is still warm enough for swimming.

 Ibiza's international airport is located 7km from Ibiza Town and around 20km from San Antonio.
 A taxi into Ibiza Town should cost less than €20 and just under €30 to San Antonio.